 In many applications, the primary objective of the analysis is to accurately predict the latent states of the system.
 The observations themselves are not of real interest as their function is merely to provide information about the states \citep{zucchini_hidden_2017}.
 For processes that evolve over time (or in sequence), HMMs (and their extensions) can be applied to classify observations into different latent states while taking into account that observations \textit{close to one another} in time are likely to have arisen from the same state.
 In this section we discuss the implementation of HMMs, HSMMs, and their respective autoregressive versions, in a supervised learning approach.

 Supervised learning methods assume that there is a data set for which labels are available for all samples.
-This labeled data set is used to fit the model and asses its predictive capability.
-Then, the labelled data set is distributed among the train set to fit the model, the validation set to evaluate the fitted model while tuning hyperparameters, and the test set to measure the accuracy of the final model.
-When there are not hypermerameters in the model, or these have already been fixed, the validation set is not necessary.
+This labelled data set is used to fit the model and assess its predictive capability.
+Then, the labelled data set is distributed among the train set to fit the model and the test set to measure the accuracy of the final model.
 Finally, once the model has been evaluated, it can be used to classify unlabelled data.
-Thus, when the aim is to perform classification using HMMs or HSMMs with a supervised approach, the steps are: split the labeled data, train the model (section \ref{inference}), predict hidden states (section \ref{prediction}), estimate the classification error (section \ref{error}), and eventually classify unlabelled data.
+Thus, when the aim is to perform classification using HMMs or HSMMs with a supervised approach, the steps are: split the labelled data, train the model (section \ref{inference}), predict hidden states (section \ref{prediction}), estimate the classification error (section \ref{error}), and eventually classify unlabelled data.